 Everything You Need To Know About The Surfactants Industry, Green Chemistry And P2 Science With Neil Burns

 I am delighted to have with me, Neil Burns, who is the CEO of P2 Science, a renewable chemistry company that spun out of some work at Yale University.
-Neil is well-known in the industry with a lot of experience in surfactants, other chemical products, and companies including Oxiteno, VVF, and elsewhere.
+Neil is well-known in the industry with decades of experience in surfactants, other chemical products, and companies including Oxiteno, VVF, and elsewhere.
 Neil and I are going to be having a great conversation.
 I’m delighted to introduce you to him.

 Neil, welcome to the show.